devslopes/blockchat/README.md

 To understand how all this works:

 1. Look at the source code
-2. Create your own blockchain following the steps below
+2. Create your own blockchain following the steps below.
+Experiment with the code!

 This blockchain app uses [LotionJS](https://github.com/keppel/lotion) - which is really the world's first Javascript interface for blockchain development.
 Lotion uses [Tendermint](https://tendermint.readthedocs.io/en/master/) for p2p, security, consensus and more.